🦺

 From grab bars to stair lifts, ramps to elevators, shower conversions to medical equipment, smart home technology, floor plan design and multigenerational homes.

-We customize a plan, connect you with trusted resources, and compare options and costs so you can make confident, informed decisions.
+We customize a plan, connect you with trusted contractors, community resources, and compare options and costs so you can make confident, informed decisions.

 Investing in accessibility before a crisis isn’t just smart planning - it’s peace of mind.

-Founded by Kelly Nesbitt, OT/L, CAPS, ECHM, Adaptable Abodes combines over 25 years of clinical experience in Occupational Therapy with expertise in home design and remodeling.
+Founded by Kelly Nesbitt, OT/L, CAPS, ECHM, Adaptable Abodes combines over 25 years of clinical experience in Occupational Therapy with personal experience in home design & remodeling.

 Kelly is a Certified Aging-in-Place Specialist (CAPS) through the National Association of Home Builders and holds an Executive Certificate in Home Modification (ECHM) from the USC Leonard Davis School of Gerontology.